originally published 12.15.2020

-Made with deliciously seasoned sushi rice and salmon that is broiled to perfection in just minutes, these soy glazed salmon bowls are both hearty and healthy!
+Made with deliciously seasoned sushi rice and salmon that is broiled to perfection in just minutes, these salmon rice bowls are both hearty and healthy!
 Add your favorite veggies, drizzle with a bit of soy sauce and enjoy!

-Since we spent the first few weeks of december indulging in all sorts of holiday cookies, candies and cupcakes, we’ve been trying to make dinners that are a bit more on the nutritious side.
+Because we spent most of December indulging in all sorts of holiday cookies, candies and cupcakes, we’ve been trying to make dinners that are a bit more on the nutritious side.
 While a hearty salad will generally do the trick during the summer months, the cold winter days have us craving something with a bit more warmth.
-These soy glazed salmon bowls with deliciously seasoned sushi rice have become our favorite solution — they’re full of flavor, well-balanced and packed with fresh veggies!
+These soy glazed salmon rice bowls with deliciously seasoned sushi rice have become our favorite solution — they’re full of flavor, well-balanced and packed with fresh veggies!

 how to broil salmon

 Broiling has recently become our go-to method for cooking salmon.
 It creates an incredibly crispy, seared crust while the inside remains tender and juicy!
 To get the perfect broiled salmon, you just need to place the oven rack about 10 inches (25 cm) from the heating element, brush the salmon with your favorite glaze or seasonings and you’re ready to go!
 We generally leave our salmon in the oven for about 10-15 minutes to get a medium-cooked finish (about 130 F | 55 C if using a thermometer), but you can do a few minutes less if you prefer medium-rare.

 If you have a really thick piece of salmon, it may start to get too crispy before the inside is finished cooking.
 To prevent the salmon from burning, just turn off the broiler and let the fish sit in the hot oven until cooked through.
 Two or three minutes should definitely be enough!